 - Can I sleep like I normally would?
 YES!
 I do everything as I normally would.
 You don’t even know these extensions are there.

 - Do I need to use certain products for my hair extensions?
-No, but I would suggest asking your stylist which products she suggests as you should stay away from shampoos with oils or too much moisturizing agents.
+No, but I would suggest asking your stylist which products she suggests as you should stay away from shampoos with oils or too many moisturizing agents.

 - Will it be noticeable to others that I have microbead hair extensions?
 No. The microbeads used are the same color as the hair you choose so everything will blend together.
 Depending on your hair there are also different ways your stylist can attach them.